Author, Mike Smith

 Barclays charges a £25 fee to make an international transfer using a branch or telephone banking.
 If you use online banking, there is no transfer fee.

-But from my experience, a lot of people don't want to send large amounts of money overseas using an online system.
+From my experience, a lot of people don’t want to send large amounts of money overseas using an online system.

 Things can and do go wrong, so bear that in mind when you choose your method of payment.

-Just as a quick note, the above table relates to outbound Barclays payments (UK to overseas).
+The above table relates to outbound Barclays payments (UK to overseas).

 If you receive money from overseas into your UK account, Barclays charge a £6 fee for most inbound transfers.